We’re updating our policies and services related to COVID-19 and we look forward to seeing you at a BPL branch soon!

 Masks at the Library

-For the health and safety of our staff and patrons, masks are required inside BPL locations when the NYC COVID-19 Alert Levels are medium or high.
+For the health and safety of our staff and patrons, masks are encouraged inside BPL locations.

 Frequently Asked Questions